 Features of unsecured loans

-- Collateral: Most of the unsecured loans are used in multiple activities.
+• Collateral: Most of the unsecured loans are used in multiple activities.
 The lending decision is arrived at through a thorough cross-check of the borrower’s background data and credit history.

-- End-use: The loan usage is not limited and therefore the borrower can decide to use it in any way beneficial to him or her.
+• End-use: The loan usage is not limited and therefore the borrower can decide to use it in any way beneficial to him or her.

-- Eligibility: The borrower must be of age (21-65 years), be employed with a good salary scale or self-employed with good income flow and well-maintained credit history.
+• Eligibility: The borrower must be of age (21-65 years), be employed with a good salary scale or self-employed with good income flow and well-maintained credit history.

-- Process: They take much less time to be approved because there are very few legal confirmations needed.
+• Process: They take much less time to be approved because there are very few legal confirmations needed.

-- Interest rates: This is one of the most expensive loans when it comes to interest.
+• Interest rates: This is one of the most expensive loans when it comes to interest.
 Its interest can even be more than 30% in a year depending on the borrower’s credit history with the lender.

-- Tenure: The repayment period for these ranges between 1-5 years and its very flexible on its usage terms.
+• Tenure: The repayment period for these ranges between 1-5 years and its very flexible on its usage terms.
 It’s classified under the short term loans.

 Different Types of Loan in India

-1. Home loan
+1. Home Loan

 Any person with the interest of borrowing a loan is eligible for a home loan and will be provided if he or she has a good credit score.
 Home loans are borrowed for purposes such as:

-- Home extensions
+• Home extensions

-- Construction of home
+• Construction of home

-- Home renovation projects
+• Home renovation projects

-- Land purchase loans
+• Land purchase loans

 The bank allows borrowers to get up to 85% of the value of the property they want to invest in.
 Based on their value of value from other institutions.
 The repayment period for housing loans ranges from 5-20 years.
 The interest rate lies between 6.5% to 8.6%.
 House loans come under secured types of loans in India.

-2. Education loans
+2. Education Loan

 The education loans are given to students either schooling in institutions within India or outside India.
 Those within India get up to Rs.7.5 lakh while those schooling from outside India gets up to s.
 15 lakh.
 The repayment only is done after course completion, two years, and six months from the year of completion.
 The tenure of repayment ranges between 10 to 15 years depending on the loan amount, and the time the repayment commenced.
 The interest rate does not go below 11% and doesn’t rise above 15%.

-3. Car or vehicle loan
+3. Car or Vehicle Loan

 Vehicle loan is easy to get having fulfilled the following;

-- Minimum net annual salary or income ranging at Rs.10, 000/= per month and Rs.2.5 lakh of the respective lender.
+• Minimum net annual salary or income ranging at Rs.10, 000/= per month and Rs.2.5 lakh of the respective lender.

-- A minimum of one full year employment.
+• A minimum of one full year employment.

-- Minimum of 3 years’ operating the current business.
+• Minimum of 3 years’ operating the current business.

-- For self-employed, a minimum of net annual business income between Rs.10,000 /=per month and 1,80,000 /= per annum.
+• For self-employed, a minimum of net annual business income between Rs.10,000 /=per month and 1,80,000 /= per annum.

-4. Business loan
+4. Business Loan

 A business loan is acquired by people who have ventured into business for either expanding or starting business firms.
 The loan varies between one lakh and one crore.
 The eligibility is based on the credit score and the borrower must-have in the business venture for at least 3 years.
 The tenure is variable between 6 months to 5 years with an interest rate varying between 12% to 17%.

-5. Personal loan
+5. Personal Loan

-This loan is given to individuals based on their occupation, profession, or business.
+A personal loan is given to individuals based on their occupation, profession, or business.
 The loan is flexible to be used for any purpose.
 The repayment period runs from 12 months to 60 months depending on the loan amount.
 The interest rates range from 15%to 28% from different lending institutions.
 The bank rules are against the repayment of loans within the initial period of 6 months.

 I’ve explained the types of loans in India that are provided by the banks and other lending institutions.
 I hope you got an idea of loan types in India.
 Both secured and unsecured loans have their disadvantages, therefore any borrower needs to consider the terms for each before arriving at his or her decision to apply for the loan.